Building 33/400, Room 3412 | |

 - Coupled second-order boundary-layer/ Euler method written in Fortran

-- Can do 2D and 3D
+- 2D (nonequilibrium) and 3D (only equilibrium)

-- Explicit Runge-Kutta time integration
+- Euler: Explicit 2nd-order Runge-Kutta time integration

 Hyperparameter Optimization: Bayesian optimization algorithm to optimize film cooling trench designs in collaboration with Lukas Fischer.
+Here is a link to our paper in the International Journal of Heat and Mass Transfer.

 Languages: Mostly Fortran, Python, and MATLAB.